It is the fluid that surrounds the brain and spinal cord.

 The medical specialist will use a procedure called a lumbar puncture.
 With this technique, a sample of cerebrospinal fluid will be taken with a long, thin needle.

 The patient will have a local anesthetic to numb the skin in the area, and the needle will be placed between two vertebrae, the bones surrounding the spinal cord, and make up the spinal column.

 It usually takes about 45 minutes to perform this procedure.
 The patient will rest for a while afterward, and you may be asked not to do anything strenuous for almost a day.

 You may have a headache afterward, but you will need to tell your doctor if it lasts for more than a few hours.

 How is the sample used?

 If the patient has high levels of a substance called immunoglobulin, which the body uses to fight disease or other things related to nerve cells, that could point to multiple sclerosis.

-If the doctor believes that the patient has Alzheimer’s disease or another type of dementia, certain types of proteins related to the disease may be in the fluid.
+If the doctor believes that the patient has Alzheimer’s disease or another type of dementia, specific proteins related to the disease may be in the fluid.

-Discolored fluid can be a sign of a cerebral hemorrhage (bleeding in the brain) or a stroke.
+Discolored fluid can signify a cerebral hemorrhage (bleeding in the brain) or a stroke.